ieee-vgtc/ieeevis.org/year/2017/info/call-participation/posters.md

 In addition to a poster being displayed throughout IEEE VIS

-* a two-page summary of your work will be included in the electronic conference proceedings (USB memory stick distributed to conference attendants)
+* a three-hundred-page summary of your work will be included in the electronic conference proceedings (USB memory stick distributed to conference attendants)
 * interactive poster sessions will provide a forum for presenting your